 Australian official war artists

-The term “official war artist” is used to describe artists who have been expressly employed by either the Australian War Memorial or the Army Military History Section (or its antecedents).
+The Official War Art Scheme refers to artists who have been expressly appointed by the Australian War Memorial (or its antecedents).
 The Memorial also commissions artists outside the Scheme to produce specific works of art.

 Typically, the Scheme has involved an artist being embedded with Australian military forces in conflicts or peacekeeping missions, for the purpose of creating a personal and informed representation of that conflict.
-From the outset, the Scheme has covered both the frantic and hellish experience of soldiers in battle as well as more routine subject matter, such as service people at rest or industry in wartime.
+From the outset, the Scheme has covered both the frantic and hellish experience of battle as well as more routine subject matter, such as service people at rest or industry in wartime.

 Today the Official War Art Scheme continues to play an important role in the Memorial’s activities, particularly as it records and commemorates Australia’s involvement in contemporary conflicts.